gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <li><span class="label label-warning">Optional but recommended</span> Add a theme hidden value in the feedback code.<br>

-In most cases, you should include the Canada.ca theme for your content (full list below).
 This is useful when you want to download feedback for an entire theme of pages at the same time.<br>

+In most cases, you should include the Canada.ca theme for your content (full list below). <br>

 This is a unilingual value - enter the same theme value to your English and French pages.